a-small-dev/100-Days-of-Python/day11-blackjack/README.md

    python main.py

 **Option 2: Standalone `.exe`**
-- Double-click the included `blackjack.exe` to play on Windows — no Python installation required.
+- Double-click the included `32bit-blackjack.exe` or `64bit-blackjack.exe` to play on Windows (Depending on your architecture) — no Python installation required.

 ---